How to Get Into Cornell: Acceptance Rate and Strategies

 Unlike many other ultra-selective institutions, undergraduate applications to Cornell are not reviewed from a central admissions office; rather, they are funneled to the specific college within the university that a particular student has applied to.
 From there, applications undergo a “first review” which looks at whether or not the applicant possesses the minimum academic credentials for serious consideration.
 Typically, around 80% of applicants make it through the “first review.”

 In the next round of review, admissions officers look to the rigor of an applicant’s high school coursework and carefully read their supplemental essay about their interest in studying a given discipline at Cornell (more on this later).
 They also want to see evidence of a desire to become passionately committed to the Cornell student community.
 This can best be demonstrated through extracurricular activities, essays, and recommendation letters.

 Cornell is looking for genuine excellence in one or more activities.
 For example, you won a prestigious national physics competition, you are one of the top violinists in the United States, you published original scientific research, or were the president of a service organization that made a monumental impact.
 It definitely helps if you are recruited as an athlete to join one of Big Red’s 36 Division I sports teams.
 Between 6-7% of undergraduates are recruited athletes.

 In sum, there are eight factors that Cornell ranks as being “very important” to their admissions process: rigor of secondary school record, GPA, standardized test scores, the essay, recommendations, extracurricular activities, talent/ability, and character/personal qualities.
-Standing out in all of these areas definitely increases your chances at gaining acceptance to this Ivy League institution.
+Standing out in all of these areas definitely increases your chances of gaining acceptance to this Ivy League institution.